alex/what-happens-when/README.rst

 The "enter" key bottoms out
 ---------------------------

-To pick a zero point, let's choose the Enter key on the keyboard hitting the bottom of its range.
+To prove this point, let's press the Enter key on the keyboard.
 At this point, an electrical circuit specific to the enter key is closed (either directly or capacitively).
 This allows a small amount of current to flow into the logic circuitry of the keyboard, which scans the state of each key switch, debounces the electrical noise of the rapid intermittent